codedavinci/zola-rp/README.md

-# ehcdsmusic
+# grid-zola

-Music search app - Basic integration with Spotify's plublic API
+Basic Grid with with filters

 ### Getting Started